 - degraded-mode plan

-- repair re-entry gate
+- repair re-entry review

 Move workload without losing meaning